jpikl/cfxnes/app/README.md

 Use `npm start` to start the application at [localhost:5000](http://localhost:5000)

+## Configuration

+Configuration is loaded from the `dist/cfg.json` file if it exists.

+Configuration options can be also passed through environment variables (`fooBar` configuration option corresponds to `FOO_BAR` environment variable).
+Values passed through environment variables always take precedence.

+Default values are documented in [defaults.js](src/server/config/defaults.js).

 ## Development

 Use `npm run dev` to build and start the whole application in development mode.